vtjeng/MIPVerify.jl/README.md

 }
 ```

-[1] Currently, we have support for _additive_ perturbations, where every pixel can be modified independently, and _blurring_ perturbations, where the image is convolved with an adversarial blurrign kernel.
+[1] Currently, we have support for _unrestricted_ perturbations, where every pixel can be modified independently, and _blurring_ perturbations, where the image is convolved with an adversarial blurrign kernel.